zammad/zammad-admin-documentation/manage/overviews.rst

 You can provide overviews to your agents and customers.
 They can be used as a kind of worklist of tasks that the agent is supposed to work off.
-You can also create individual reports for individual agents or agent groups.
+You can also create individual overviews for individual agents or agent groups.

-In the Overview Management Area you can add new overviews, edit or delete them.
+In the overview management area you can add new overviews, edit or delete them.

 .. warning::

-   Please note that Overviews can cause performance issues leading to no longer or less often refreshing overviews!
+   Please note that overviews can cause performance issues leading to no longer or less often refreshing overviews!

    Whenever possible, try to use the same overviews for as many agents and